 Mod Podge is a clear, water-based product that protects surfaces such as furniture, wood, plastic, metal, glass, ceramics, canvas, leather, vinyl, plaster, tile, and even skin.
 You can use Mod Podge to coat almost anything you want to keep clean and shiny, and it dries clear.

-If you are making a gift tag, you can simply cut out the shape of the tag and place it onto the surface of the item you wish to cover.
+If you are making a gift tag, you can cut out the shape of the tag and place it onto the surface of the item you wish to cover.
 Then, add a few drops of Mod Podge over the area where the tag will go.
 Once the Mod Podge has dried completely, you can trim off the excess around the edges of the tag.

 3. Use a Brush to Shape the Surface of the Water